 Flight tests on Cranfield Jetstream 31 flying laboratory.
 Assessment of static and dynamic stability based on flight test data.
 Design study for an automatic control system for the aircraft.
 A report on the stability assessment and design study forms the basis for module assessment.
-The flight tests will take place at the end of the Michaelmas term.
+If the COVID-19 situation permits, the flight tests will take place at the end of the Michaelmas term.
+Otherwise a representative data set will be made available.

-Coursework Format Due date & marks Module report Individual Lent term Stability assessment and design study Report Mon week 10 Learning objective: anonymously marked [60/60] understand how flight-test assessment of static stability is conducted in practice; appreciate requirements and difficulties in estimating dynamic stability properties; use Matlab tools to generate and analysed conceptual control-system designs.
+Coursework Format Due date & marks Module report Individual Lent term Stability assessment and design study Report Mon week 10 Learning objective: anonymously marked [60/60] understand how flight-test assessment of static stability is conducted in practice; appreciate requirements and difficulties in estimating dynamic stability properties; use Matlab tools to generate and analyse conceptual control-system designs.